 When it is anticipated that a powered platform will be needed, contractor-supplied ground-rigged platforms and portable outriggers (generally counter-weighted or tie-down) are preferred.
 The designer must consider the risk of damage to roofing during set-up and relocation caused by portable outriggers.
 For heights above 130 feet, continuous horizontal stabilization is required.
 The use of portable outriggers is limited to heights less than 300 feet.
-(29 CFR 1910.66 (f)(3)(ii))
+(29 CFR §1910 subpart f)